abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 recollection that my life as a monk has been pretty good.
 Certainly there have been ups and downs, successes and failures, morally and otherwise.
 But on the whole, I felt ready to die.
-I thought, *That’s okay*.
-The other experience was having mindfulness throughout the entire episode.
+I thought, *That’s okay.* The other experience was having mindfulness throughout the entire episode.
 I felt that I had stepped outside the body and was observing the situation from above, contemplating what was happening.
 I was able to see that there was this human body and this process of attachment and